ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/README.md

 - The book  focuses on the practical application while  Andrew Ng gravitates towards theoretical concepts with easy to understand mathematics.
 I have personally benefit from both, and even though both differ in their approaches they complement each other well just like Ensemble Machine learning models.

--Its recommended that that code be run on machine with GPU, there are many ways to achieve it without owning a high-end machine.
+- Its recommended that that code be run on machine with GPU, there are many ways to achieve it without owning a high-end machine.
 You can use Kaggle Notebook with GPU which is what I would be doing throughout the project.
 Links to Kaggle Notebooks will be shared and it can be forked, modified and results can be easily reproduced without any extra set up
 <br>Another way is to use Google Colab or Google Cloud Platform with free credits of 300 USD.